Investing

 1. Foreigners and Property Ownership in Mexico

 Yes, foreigners can absolutely buy property in Mexico - but there are a few legal hurdles.
 Mexican law restricts direct ownership of land within certain areas known as the restricted zone.
 This includes land within 50 kilometers (about 31 miles) of the coast and 100 kilometers (62 miles) of international borders.
-However, don’t be discouraged—thanks to the Fideicomiso system, you can still own property in these areas.
+However, don’t be discouraged, as you can own property in Mexico through Fideicomiso:

 2. The Role of a Mexican Notary